 Qufu, the hometown of Confucius

-An hour and a half's drive from Tai'an took us to the hometown of Confucius – Qufu.
+An hour-and-a-half drive from Tai'an took us to the hometown of Confucius – Qufu.
 For culture enthusiasts, this quaint town is well worth spending a half day exploring.
-We were told that the town was also the birthplace of Mencius (372BC- 289 BC, another great Confucian philosopher after Confucius), and the Yellow Emperor (an ancient Chinese mythological emperor and a culture hero).
+We were told that the town was also the birthplace of Mencius (372BC- 289 BC, another great Confucian philosopher after Confucius) and the Yellow Emperor (an ancient Chinese mythological emperor and a cultural hero).

-At the center of the town is the Confucius Temple, which was built to honor the sage after he died in 479 BC.
-Over the centuries, the temple had been expanded and it is today a large temple complex covering an area of roughly 50 acres.
-The complex has sealing-wax red walls and yellow roof tiles, which made us think of the Forbidden City in Beijing.
+The Confucius Temple is at the center of the town, built to honor the sage after he died in 479 BC.
+Over the centuries, the temple had been expanded, and it is today a large temple complex covering an area of roughly 50 acres.
+The complex has sealing wax red walls and yellow roof tiles, which made us think of the Forbidden City in Beijing.

 Next to the temple is the Kong Family Mansion, where the direct descendants of Confucius lived.
 Today the residence is a museum that is protected by the UNESCO.
 We took a 20-minute walk north from the mansion and arrived at the Cemetery of Confucius.
-We were amazed to find that not only the tombs of Confucius himself, but also some of his disciples', as well as thousands of his descendants' are all here in a walled forested area equivalent to the size of 250 football pitches.
+We were amazed to find that not only the tombs of Confucius himself but also some of his disciples and thousands of his descendants are all here in a walled forested area equivalent to the size of 250 football pitches.

 The former residence of the German Governor is now a museum

 The Tsingtao Beer Museum

 Apart from these amazing cities, Shandong has many other great destinations to explore, such as Weifang (called "world's kite capital"), Dezhou (known for its braised chicken), Zibo (capital of the ancient State of Qi), etc. Because of our tight schedule, we had to skip these places.
 But we would come back some other day!